pensjonatus/flash-fiction/blog/by-the-golden-light.md

 ---
-title: 'By the Golden Light'
+title: By the Golden Light
 date: '2015-09-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a late evening and Kate was lying in bed with a book.
 It was the cabin